-The Bode Bang’s strap, which is also made of resin, too, looks quite complex.
-As you can see on the photos, the band includes two layers or rubber with a strip of foam between them that makes the strap especially comfortable and not as prone to breaking: a constant problem with solid wristbands crafted from different sorts of rubber.
+The Bode Bang’s strap, which is also made of resin, too, looks complex.
+The band includes two layers of rubber with a strip of foam between them that makes the strap especially comfortable and not as prone to breaking: a constant problem with solid wristbands crafted from different sorts of rubber.

 What is new here, is the high-contrast black and white dial that features Miller’s signature across a chronograph sub-dial at 9 o’clock.

-Sporting applied Arabic numerals, the trademark faceted hour markers and the skeletonized hands, the dial of the watch is easy to read in broad daylight, but will possibly be illegible at night, since I don’t see any sign of any luminous substance here.
+Sporting applied Arabic numerals, the trademark faceted hour markers, and the skeletonized hands, the dial is easy to read in broad daylight, but will possibly be illegible at night, since I don’t see any sign of any luminous substance here.

-Well, the watch looks fine (at least, fine for a sporty chronograph, which is supposed to be massive and look rugged,) although some people may be scared away by its hefty price tag.
+Well, this limited edition looks fine enough (or, at least, fine enough for a sporty chronograph, which is supposed to be massive and look rugged,) although some people may be scared away by its hefty price tag.
 According to the Swiss watchmaker, the limited-edition Bode Bang Chrono will be offered to the general public at an MSRP of more than $17,000.